MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 * Select **For Developers** and enable **Developer Mode**.
 * Scroll down and enable **Device Portal**.

-After the developer features  are enabled, [connect to the device portal](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-hololens) to enable the research mode features.
+After the developer features  are enabled, [connect to the device portal](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-hololens) to enable the research mode features:

-### On HoloLens 1st Gen:

 * Go to **System > Research mode** in the **Device Portal**.
 * Select **Allow access to sensor stream**.